Harvesting Beets | Proven ways to Get your Beets on your Plate

 You may want to use a small shovel if you want to harvest your beet crop periodically as you need them.
 This will help minimize root damage fo the other beet plants that are in the same area.

-Beet Greens Harvesting Tips
+Harvesting Beets Greens Tips

 You may not even like the beetroot, but hear that the greens are packed with powerful nutrients.
 You may just want to pick a few greens as the beetroot is fully maturing.
 This section is for you so you know the ideal way about how to harvest beet greens.